Sports tourism

 Sports tourism refers to travel which involves either observing or participating in a sporting event while staying apart from the tourists' usual environment.
-Sport tourism is one of the fast-growing sector of the global travel industry and equates to $7.68 billion.
+Sport tourism is one of the fastest-growing sectors of the global travel industry and equates to $7.68 billion.

+Travellers attending sports tournaments, races, and other events – either as a participant or spectator – generate significant economic benefits to households, businesses, and governments alike and represent a critical driver of the overall economy”.

+Destinations leverage major events to boost visibility, ramp up infrastructure, and attract visitors beyond the events themselves.
+This effective combination of brand exposure, financial benefits, and fan enthusiasm fuels the industry’s growth.

 Classification of sport tourism

 There are several classifications of sport tourism.
 Gammon and Robinson suggested that sports tourism can be categorized as Hard Sports Tourism or Soft Sports Tourism, while Gibson suggested that there are three types of sports tourism: Sports Event Tourism, Celebrity and Nostalgia Sport Tourism and Active Sport Tourism.

 Hard and soft sport tourism

 The "hard" definition of sport tourism refers to the quantity of people participating at a competitive sport events.
 Normally these kinds of events are the motivation that attract visitors to the events.
 Olympic Games, FIFA World Cup, F1 Grand Prix and regional events such as the NASCAR Cup Series could be described as hard sports tourism.
 It is a common misconception that cities hosting such major sports events see a surge in travelers during the event.

 The "soft" definition of sport tourism is when the tourist travels to participate in recreational sporting, or signing up for leisure interests.
 Hiking, skiing, running and canoeing can be described as soft sports tourism.
 Perhaps the most common form of soft sports tourism involves golf in regards to destinations in Europe and the United States.
 A large number of people are interested in playing some of the world's greatest and highest ranked courses, and take great pride in checking those destinations off of their list of places to visit.